Carreau/phd-dissertation/parts/roleofactin.rst

 muscle  myosin are also referred to as unconventional myosin or Non-muscle myosin.

-Myosin motors seem to be shared among all the living kingdom, hinting for an early emerging of myosin in the evolution.
+Myosin motors seem to be shared among all the living domain, hinting for an early emerging of myosin in the evolution.
 All the myosin motors move on actin filament toward the barbed end, with the exception of myosin VI which moves toward the pointed end :cite:`Buss2008`.